Worfield: St Peter's Church

-The old churchyard contains the war graves of 3 soldiers of World War I and the attached church cemetery those of 3 World War II soldiers.
+The old churchyard contains the war graves of three soldiers of World War I and the attached church cemetery those of three World War II soldiers.
 The World War II general, Sir Oliver Leese (1894–1978), whose home was at Lower Hall in the village from his marriage in 1930 until 1973, is buried at the church.

 Literary connection

-Stableford, within the parish, became home (at Hay's House) of the parents of novelist P.G.
-Wodehouse (1881-1975) after previously living in Dulwich, south London.
-Wodehouse returned there during holidays from boarding school between the ages of 14 and 21, when the family relocated to Cheltenham.
-He came to know the area quite well and it became one of the major sources for composite settings (with places from other counties) for his novels; he is thought to have based the fictional village of Worbury on Worfield and Eckleton on Ackleton, another hamlet of the parish.
+Stableford, within the parish, was home (at Hay's House) to the parents of novelist P.G.
+Wodehouse (1881–1975) after previously living in Dulwich, south London.
+Wodehouse returned there during holidays from boarding school between the ages of 14 and 21, before the family relocated to Cheltenham.
+He came to know the area quite well, and it became one of the major sources for composite settings (with places from other counties) for his novels; he is thought to have based the fictional village of "Worbury" on Worfield and "Eckleton" on Ackleton, another hamlet of the parish.

 Schools

-Worfield has a primary school, Worfield Endowed CE Primary School, established in 1846.
-It is located on the main high street that leads to St.Peters church.
-The River Worfe runs through the school grounds.
-As a Church of England school the education has a strong Christian base.
+Worfield is home to the Worfield Endowed CE Primary School, established in 1846.
+Situated on the main high street leading to St. Peter's Church, the school benefits from the scenic surroundings, with the River Worfe running through its grounds.
+As a Church of England school, it emphasizes a Christian-based education.

-Worfield's nearest secondary School is Bridgnorth Endowed School, a specialist technology school which is about 5 miles away from the centre of Worfield.
+The nearest secondary school is Bridgnorth Endowed School, approximately five miles away from the centre of Worfield.